-With seven hotels opened just last year and many more to come in 2019, famed designer Ian Schrager is on a mission.
-But perhaps the buzziest debut is his Barcelona EDITION, just steps from the cathedral and Santa Caterina Market in the trendy El Born neighborhood.
-The 100-room building follows in the footsteps of his other ultra-luxe properties, offering a sprawling rooftop cocktail lounge and saltwater plunge pool, a chic lobby bar, and two restaurants.
+Just steps from the cathedral and Santa Caterina Market in the trendy El Born neighborhood, the Barcelona EDITION follows in the footsteps of famed designer Ian Schrager’s other ultra-luxe properties, offering a sprawling rooftop cocktail lounge and saltwater plunge pool, a chic lobby bar, and two restaurants.
 Touching on Catalan culture, Schrager incorporated priceless furniture designed by Salvador Dalí and Antoni Gaudí throughout the main areas of the hotel, contrasted by contemporary fixtures like a striking sapphire blue Eric Schmitt chandelier.
 These style notes continue in the guest rooms, which are done up with walnut wall paneling, Spanish leather headboards, and white oak herringbone parquet floors.

 - In Praise of España: How to Host a Spanish Themed Party at Home